Dirac matter: Transition metal dichalcogenides (TMDCs)

 The low-energy properties some semiconducting transition metal dichalcogenide monolayers, can be described by a two-dimensional massive (gapped) Dirac Hamiltonian with an additional term describing a strong spin–orbit coupling:

 The spin-orbit coupling $\lambda$ provides a large spin-splitting in the valence band and $s$ indicates the spin degree of freedom.
 As for graphene, $\tau$ gives the valley degree of freedom - whether near the $K$ or $K^\prime$ point of the hexagonal Brillouin zone.
 Transition metal dichalcogenide monolayers are often discussed in reference to potential applications in valleytronics.

 Weyl semimetals

 Weyl semimetals, for example tantalum arsenide (TaAs) and related materials, strontium silicide (SrSi$_2$) have a Hamiltonian that is very similar to that of graphene, but now includes all three Pauli matrices and the linear crossings occur in 3D:

 Since all three Pauli matrices are present, there is no further Pauli matrix that could open a gap in the spectrum and Weyl points are therefore topologically protected.
 Tilting of the linear cones so the Dirac velocity varies leads to type II Weyl semimetals.

 One distinct, experimentally observable feature of Weyl semimetals is that the surface states form Fermi arcs since the Fermi surface does not form a closed loop.

+While the Weyl equation was originally derived for odd spatial dimensions, the generalization of a 3D Weyl fermion state in 2D leads to a distinct topological state of matter, labeled as 2D Weyl semimetals.
+2D Weyl semimetals are spin-polarized analogues of graphene that promise access to topological properties of Weyl fermions in (2+1)-dim spacetime.
+In 2024, an intrinsic 2D Weyl semimetal with spin-polarized Weyl cones and topological Fermi strings (1D analog of Fermi arcs) was discovered in epitaxial monolayer bismuthene.